paireks/T-Rex/Manual/Manual for T-Rex.md

 ### Tolerances

-Tolerances are being used for two things in T-Rex:

-- Vector Length Spacing component - you set it by yourself in the component
-- When the polyline is being filleted (in Rebar Shapes that require Bending Roller Diameter as input) - then it takes the tolerances from Rhino document settings

-To understand Vector Length Spacing component's tolerances - you will have to look how it actually works in the source code.
-Read the Vector Length Spacing chapter also.
-Basically some calculations in the code require some small number to obtain / compare / check few things and give you a Rebar Group as a result.
+There are two places where you have to set proper tolerances values:

+- Rhino document

   To understand better Rhino's tolerances - read this article: https://wiki.mcneel.com/rhino/faqtolerances

   **Important note:** Grasshopper also takes tolerances settings from Rhino document's settings.
 You can read about it there: https://www.grasshopper3d.com/forum/topics/gh-tolerance?commentId=2985220%3AComment%3A908767

-**That means that it is really important to use your Grasshopper script with the proper Rhino document that has all of the settings of Units and Tolerances set properly.**
+- Inside the T-Rex components

+  There are a few components that require Tolerance value as input.
+Most of the time default values will be sufficient.
+To understand it more: you will have to see the source code.

 ## Properties